 Understanding SASB Standards

-- Accounting metrics: Each SASB standard provides companies with standardized quantitative—or, in some cases, qualitative—metrics intended to measure performance on each disclosure topic or an aspect of the topic.
-On average, SASB standards include 13 accounting metrics per industry.
+- Metrics: Each SASB Standard provides companies with standardised quantitative—or, in some cases, qualitative—metrics intended to measure performance on each disclosure topic or an aspect of the topic.
+On average, SASB Standards include 13 metrics per industry.

-- Activity metrics: The standard also includes activity metrics to measure the scale of the issuer’s business, providing operational context and facilitating normalization of SASB accounting metrics, which is important for the analysis of related disclosures.
+- Activity metrics: The standard also includes activity metrics to measure the scale of the issuer’s business, providing operational context and facilitating normalisation of SASB metrics, which is important for the analysis of related disclosures.

 - Sustainability: Corporate activities that maintain or enhance the ability of a company to create long-term shareholder value.

-- Financial materiality: SASB’s approach to materiality is based on a traditional, financially oriented definition that is well-accepted globally: information that is reasonably likely to be important to investors in making investment decisions.
+- Materiality: SASB’s approach to materiality is based on a traditional, financially oriented definition that is well-accepted globally: information that is reasonably likely to be important to investors in making investment decisions.

 - Sector and industry: SASB’s Sustainable Industry Classification System® (SICS®) groups companies into 77 industries across 11 thematic sectors based on their shared sustainability challenges.

-- Accounting metric: Each SASB standard provides companies with standardized quantitative—or, in some cases, qualitative—metrics intended to measure performance on each disclosure topic or an aspect of the topic.
-On average, SASB standards include 13 accounting metrics per industry.
+- Metrics: Each SASB Standard provides companies with standardised quantitative—or, in some cases, qualitative—metrics intended to measure performance on each disclosure topic or an aspect of the topic.
+On average, SASB standards include 13 metrics per industry.

-- Activity metric: Each SASB industry standard also includes activity metrics to measure the scale of the issuer’s business, providing operational context and facilitating normalization of SASB accounting metrics, which is important for the analysis of related disclosures.
+- Activity metric: Each SASB industry standard also includes activity metrics to measure the scale of the issuer’s business, providing operational context and facilitating normalisation of SASB metrics, which is important for the analysis of related disclosures.

-Companies can find out where they are classified within SICS by using the SICS Look-Up Tool below, or visit the SICS® Look-Up Tool page for more information.
-By entering its ticker symbol, a company can instantly find its primary SICS industry and download the appropriate industry standard.
+Companies can find out where they are classified within SICS® by using the SICS® Look-Up Tool below, or visit the SICS® Look-Up Tool page for more information.
+By entering its ticker symbol, a company can instantly find its primary SICS® industry and download the appropriate industry standard.
 At this time, SASB classifies companies into a single primary SICS® industry, but that should not prevent companies from using multiple industry standards.
 In the future, SASB will include secondary industry classifications in the SICS® Look-Up Tool.